MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-access-with-m365-license.md

 ---
 title: Business Central Access with Microsoft 365 licences
-description: Learn how users can get access to Business Central data, for example in Microsoft Teams chats and channels, with only a Microsoft 365 licence, but no Business Central licence.
+description: 'Learn how users can get access to Business Central data, for example in Microsoft Teams chats and channels, with only a Microsoft 365 licence, but no Business Central licence.'
 author: mikebc
 ms.author: mikebc
 ms.reviewer: jswymer